Tech slump drives European shares to seven-week low

-LONDON European stocks were hit on Monday by big falls in Apple suppliers and other tech shares, overshadowing well-received election results in France and Italy.
+LONDON (Reuters) - European stocks were hit on Monday by big falls in Apple suppliers and other tech shares, overshadowing well-received election results in France and Italy.

 Shares in chipmakers STMicro (STM.PA) (STM.MI), Dialog (DLGS.DE) and AMS (AMS.S) all fell between 6.7 percent to 9.2 percent following heavy losses in U.S. and Asian peers.